talss89/CANntastic/README.md

 # Cantastic

+:warning: This is work in progress, and not suitable for use outside of testing and prototyping.
+Come back later!

 _A motorcycle accessory controller with BLE HID, integrating with CAN based bikes._

 **Currently, the only motorcycle supported is the Triumph Tiger 1200 Gen 3, but the firmware is designed to support other vehicles too.**